willcrichton/learn-opengl-rust/README.md

-# Learning OpenGL in Rust
+# Learn OpenGL in Rust

-This repository documents my process in following the [Learning OpenGL](https://learnopengl.com/) book, but with two twists:
+This repository documents my process in following the [Learn OpenGL](https://learnopengl.com/) book, but with two twists:
 1. Using Rust and [glow](https://github.com/grovesNL/glow/) instead of C
 2. Getting both native and web compatibility